BU-NU-CLOUD-SP18/Secure-Cloud-Automated-Deployment/README.md

 $ ssh-agent bash
 $ ssh-add ~/.ssh/id_rsa
 ```
-Once user have input the public key password, user is not able to run the installation program to install the system.
+Once the user has the input, the public key password, user is not able to run the installation program to install the system.
 ```
 $ python setup.py install
 ```